 Phila is from Johannesburg and his name may sound familiar because he has starred in drama series like “Intersexions” and “Mutual Friends”, and has posted many of his own music videos on YouTube.

-He’s from Somerset West was studying software development at the University of Stellenbosch when he got his Golden Ticket at the Cape Town auditions in February.
+He is from Somerset West and was studying software development at the University of Stellenbosch when he got his Golden Ticket at the Cape Town auditions in February.